etcc/santacards.py/README.md

 ## Installation

-The script should be able to run as-is, but if you're python environment is lacking the Python Image Library, you can install it through pip:
+The script should be able to run as-is, but if your python environment is lacking the Python Image Library, you can install it through pip:

 > pip install -r requirements.txt